chef-boneyard/chef-rfc/rfc000-rfc-process.md

 An accepted RFC may be modified in two ways, depending on the type of RFC:

-1) To support software implementations meeting the specifications of an RFC, Standards Track RFCs must be replaced by a new RFC.
-This is done by specifying the RFC that is being replaced using the Replaces header in the metadata of the new RFC.
+1) Most RFCs can be updated by opening a pull request against them with the proposed changes.
+Once the changes are approved by the Decider, the pull request is merged and considered Accepted.

-To simplify their evolution, existing Informational and Process RFCs may also be updated by pull request.
+2) To support software implementations meeting the specifications of an RFC, Standards Track RFCs that are Final must be replaced by a new RFC.
+The Author should specify the RFC that is being replaced using the Replaces header in the metadata of the new RFC.
+Once Accepted, the replaced RFC with have its status updated to Replaced by an Editor.

 ## RFC Template